psychty/pokedeck/README.md

 I may also look at the types of pokemon we have, such as fire or water, and whether we need to try to increase the amount of particular types to build specific decks.

-//TODO call my parents and find out if I have any old pokemon cards stored in the loft of our family home.
+~~//TODO call my parents and find out if I have any old pokemon cards stored in the loft of our family home.~~

+Boo, the RT collection of cards is no more

-# TCGPlayer app
+# ~~TCGPlayer app~~

-I used the TCGPlayer mobile app to scan the existing cards and export them to csv.
+~~I used the TCGPlayer mobile app to scan the existing cards and export them to csv.~~

+# Good old manual data entry

+I tried using TCGPlayer app but scanning each card individually ended up taking longer than i thought, drained the phone battery, and getting the precise angle and distance away to capture each card was not consistent across the whole collection.
+In the end, we felt like arranging the cards by type, and then grouping them by name and evolution was the simplest way to process our cards.

 # PokemonTCG.io